multiverse-os/muid/README.md

 library properly uses standard libraries making it incredibly easy to understand and modify as needed.*

+~3.67µs to generate a command using the `muid` command provided as both an example and a tool for scripting languages.

 The library is built so that developers can customize their generated ids with enough resolution to reproduce MongoDB `bsonid` using a methodology which improves upon the existing go `bsonid` library.